 Twitter as a news source

-A total of 12% of Americans claim to get their news from Twitter.
-Or to look at it another way, 74% of US Twitter users use Twitter to get their news.
-It’s not just about those reading the news though; around one quarter of verified Twitter accounts belong to journalists.
-In order to tackle to issue of fake news, Twitter has announced plans to introduce greater transparency around who pays for advertising using its platform and how much in order to tackle the topic of fake news.
+Twitter has, however, taken some action against the spread of misinformation and malicious bots.
+In order to tackle to issue of fake news, It announced plans to introduce greater transparency around who pays for advertising using its platform and how much in order to tackle the topic of fake news.

 Twitter usage innovations